Sands45/Average-Joes-3620-FRC/README.md

 8) Actuators are ~1,000 N 12vdc units off Amazon 18" stroke
 9) The gas shocks are 36" 100 lb units off Amazon.
 10) Linear slides are "SBR12" sized units, again amazon.
+11) There are a whole bunch of quality of life small things we added.
+    * Coat hooks on the end in the corner - Michigan after all.
+    * Fans on the B cart so the pit crew stays cool when turning the robot for the next match.
+    * Lots and lots of lighting.
+    * Slim mini computer for match schedule display (a rasp pi would work too)
+    * Lots and lots of organization for tools.